mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 TxSummaryUnblindingData: Vec~TxOutUnblindingData~ outputs
 TxOutUnblindingData: UnmaskedAmount amount
 TxOutUnblindingData: Option~PublicAddress~ address
+TxOutUnblindingData: Option~RistrettoPrivate~ tx_private_key
 ```

 Strictly speaking, the `TxSummaryUnblindingData` is not part of the MobileCoin network's protocol rules,
 it's rather a detail of the hardware wallets, and they might choose not to use this schema and do their
 own thing.
 However, it is useful as a proof of concept, to validate that the `TxSummary` design does
 actually achieve the goals we set out.
-This at least provides a starting point for hardware wallet projects
+It at least provides a starting point for hardware wallet projects
 that does not involve sending the entire `Tx`.

 # Drawbacks